CordlessWool/website/src/en/projects/201803-timesync_c.md

 tools:
   - Raspberry PI
 typewriter:
-  remove-letters: 307
+  remove-letters: 357
 tags: project
 ---

-While study time at Beuth University, we developed a project to find orientation in a Museum.
-The main goal was to get the position of a Person and give information about the locations.
-We thought about Wlan or Bluetooth beacons but decide to use a sound signal.
+While studying at Beuth University, two colleagues and I began developing a software to assist visitors in orienting themselves within a museum.
+Our objective was to determine the position of a person and provide information about the locations.
+We initially considered using WiFi or Bluetooth beacons, but ultimately opted for a sound signal.

-For getting the position a device have to measure the difference of three signals.
-To get the time gap it is needed to have the three speakers synchronized, so one important part was time sync between the speaker controllers.
-The first Implementation was done in python because of the jitter we moved to C.
+To determine the position, the device must measure the difference between three signals.
+To obtain the time gap, it is necessary to synchronise the three speakers.
+This required synchronising the time between the speaker controllers.
+The initial implementation was carried out in Python due to the jitter, and the software was subsequently rewritten in C.